upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/intro_mon_visual_source_diagnostics.md

 uses `IntroImageOffset + 4` for the palette pointer.
 A mismatch between these candidates is useful local evidence, not an automatic fix.

+## CFRU/DPE visual-source search

+Local evidence can show that every known FRLG Intro source changed from the base species to the randomized species while the visible intro sprite still remains the base species.
+In that case the known write targets are not enough visual evidence; CFRU/DPE may be using another raw literal or asset pointer for the on-screen sprite.

+When both base and output ROM paths are configured, the opt-in report now also searches for base-species visual candidates and compares the same offset in the output ROM.
+Candidate types are:

+- `raw-u8-species`: one-byte species literal matching the base known Intro species.
+- `raw-u16-species`: little-endian two-byte species literal matching the base known Intro species.
+- `front-table-entry-pointer`: pointer to the base species entry inside `PokemonFrontImages`.
+- `palette-table-entry-pointer`: pointer to the base species entry inside `PokemonNormalPalettes`.
+- `front-asset-pointer`: direct pointer to the base species front-image asset read from the front-image table.
+- `palette-asset-pointer`: direct pointer to the base species normal-palette asset read from the palette table.

+Each line reports candidate type, offset, base value, output value, `changedFromBase=yes/no`, and a plausibility reason.
+Reasons currently include known intro offsets, nearby recognized script opcodes, proximity to known intro code/data offsets, and membership in the front-image or palette pointer tables.

+An unchanged candidate is not proof by itself.
+It is a short list for local inspection: if the visible intro sprite stays at the base species while the known FRLG sources changed, unchanged front asset, palette asset, table-entry, or species-literal candidates near plausible code/data regions are the best follow-up targets.

 ## Opt-in local report

 The diagnostic harness is skipped unless a local ROM path is explicitly configured: